Advaithdp02/Advaithdp02/README.md

 # 💫 About Me:
-Im a a Computer Science Engineering student who codes, scrapes the web, and builds cool stuff.
-Fluent in Python, SQL, and the art of endless curiosity
+Im a a Computer Science Engineering student who codes and builds cool stuff.
+Fluent in Python, SQL, and have the art of endless curiosity

 ## 🌐 Socials: